-The FLO Specialist (Employment), Global Community Liaison Office (GTM/GCLO), GS-301-12 is an Excepted Service, full-time, Schedule A, two-year limited appointment, with potential to be extended up to a maximum of five years; GS-12 is the full performance level for this position.
+The Program Coordinator (CLO) in Global Community Liaison Office (GTM/GCLO), GS-13 is an Excepted Service, full-time, Schedule A, two-year limited appointment, with potential to be extended up to a maximum of five years; GS-13 is the full performance level for this position.
 This appointment is not in the Competitive Service.
 The selected candidate will receive a two-year Non-Career term appointment with benefits, for up to five years, including Federal Employees Retirement System (FERS), Thrift Savings Plan (TSP), Federal Employees’ Group Life Insurance (FEGLI), and Federal Employees Health Benefits (FEHB).
-After successfully performing the required duties in Washington, D.C., and at the discretion of GTM/GCLO management and supervisor, the incumbent may be eligible to serve in this position as a Domestic Employee Teleworking from Overseas (DETO), depending upon GTM/GCLO staffing, time zone, and other factors.
+GTM/GCLO offers workplace flexibilities for all GCLO staff.
+This position is based in Washington DC and is currently not eligible for a Domestic Employee Teleworking Overseas (DETO) agreement.

 The Global Community Liaison Office (GCLO) was established in 1978 as the Family Liaison Office (FLO) to improve the quality of life of FS employees and their family members.
 The office recently changed its name to Global Community Liaison Office (GTM/GCLO) and continues to assist both employees and family members in the areas of family member employment, education, crisis support, unaccompanied tours, and expeditious naturalization.
 GTM/GCLO also provides support to evacuees from overseas missions, is the functional office for the worldwide Community Liaison Office program, and organizes Washington, D.C., and overseas training workshops annually.
 GTM/GCLO produces a variety of publications and electronic media, and its staff participate in numerous presentations in Foreign Service Institute (FSI) courses, to other agency personnel, and to post communities overseas.
 Further information about GTM/GCLO is available via www.state.gov/gclo.

-GTM/GCLO not only serves employees and family members from the Department of State, but also fields questions and makes referrals for many agencies with personnel abroad including the U.S. Agency for International Development, the U.S. Foreign Commercial Service, the U.S. Department of Justice, and the U.S. Department of Homeland Security by fielding questions and making referrals.
+GTM/GCLO serves employees and family members from the Department of State and the other 50 federal agencies sending people overseas under Chief of Mission, including the U.S. Agency for International Development, the U.S. Foreign Commercial Service, the U.S. Department of Justice, and the U.S. Department of Homeland Security by fielding questions and making referrals.

 - Ability to obtain and maintain a Top Secret security clearance.